qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_map.rst

    Map Grids Dialog

-After you add a grid, you can activate the checkbox |checkbox| :guilabel:`Draw grid` to allow overlaying the grid onto the map item.
-Press the :guilabel:`Modify Grid...` button to access configuration options.
+After you add a grid, press the :guilabel:`Modify Grid...` button to access configuration options.

 Grid Appearance
 ...............

+In the :guilabel:`Map Grid Properties` panel, check |checkbox|
+:guilabel:`Grid enabled` to allow the display of the grid onto the map item and settings its properties.

 As grid type, you can specify to use a: